oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/istio.md

     weblogic.domainUID: domain2
 spec:
   ... other content ...
-  experimental:
+  configuration:
     istio:
       enabled: true
       readinessPort: 8888
+      envoyPort: 31111
 ```

 To enable the experimental Istio support, you must include the `istio` section
 and you must set `enabled: true` as shown.
 The `readniessPort` is optional
 and defaults to `8888` if not provided.
+The `envoyPort` is optional and defaults to `31111` if not provided.

 ##### How Istio-enabled domains differ from regular domains

 Istio enforces a number of requirements on pods.
 When you enable Istio support, the
-domain on a persistent volume sample scripts will make the following adjustments
-to your domain in order to satisy Istio's requirements:
+introspect job will automatcially create configuration overrrides with the necessary channels for the domain to satisy Istio's requirements:

 * On the Administration Server:
-    * Create a channel called `istio-probe` with listen address `127.0.0.1:8888` (or
+    * A network channel called `istio-probe` with listen address `127.0.0.1:8888` (or
       the port you specified in the `readinessPort` setting).
-    * Create a channel called `istio-t3` with listen address `127.0.0.1` and the port
+    * A network channel called `istio-t3` with listen address `127.0.0.1` and the port
       you specified as the admin port.
-    * Create a channel called `istio-ldap` with listen address `127.0.0.1` and the port
+    * A channel called `istio-ldap` with listen address `127.0.0.1` and the port
       you specified as the admin port, with only the LDAP protocol enabled.
-    * Create a channel called `istio-T3Channel` with listen
-      address `127.0.0.1` and the port you specified as the T3 port.
+    * The introspect job will not create any configuration network channel for external access for you.
+YOu can create a channel called `istio-T3Channel` with listen address `127.0.0.1` and the port you specified as the T3 port in your regular domain configuration.
 * In the server template that is used to create Managed Servers in clusters:
-    * Create a channel called `istio-probe` with listen address `127.0.0.1:8888` (or
+    * A channel called `istio-probe` with listen address `127.0.0.1:8888` (or
       the port you specified in the `readinessPort` setting) and the public address
       set to the Kubernetes Service for the Managed Server.
-    * Create a channel called `istio-t3` with listen address `127.0.0.1` and the port
+    * A channel called `istio-t3` with listen address `127.0.0.1` and the port
       you specified as the admin port and the public address
       set to the Kubernetes Service for the Managed Server.
-    * Create a channel called `istio-cluster` with listen address `127.0.0.1` and the port
+    * A channel called `istio-cluster` with listen address `127.0.0.1` and the port
       you specified as the admin port, with only the CLUSTER_BROADCAST protocol enabled,
       and the public address set to the Kubernetes Service for the Managed Server.
-    * Create a channel called `istio-http` with listen address `127.0.0.1:31111` and the
+    * A channel called `istio-http` with listen address `127.0.0.1:31111` and the
       public address set to the Kubernetes Service for the Managed Server.
 Note that `31111`
       is the Istio proxy (envoy) port.
-* The create domain job will be configured to disable injection of the Istio sidecar.
+You can set it to according to your environment of omit it to use the default (31111)

-Additionally, when the experimental Istio support is enabled for a domain, the operator will
+Additionally, when the Istio support is enabled for a domain, the operator will
 ensure that the Istio sidecar is not injected into the introspector job's pods.

 #### Exposing applications in Istio-enabled domains